moora/zbx-hyperv/README.md

 In addition I've attached preconfigured Zabbix Template for version 4.0 and above (doesn't work with 3.0, 3.2, 3.4!), so you can use it in your environment.
 It's using Low Level Discovery functionality.

 **Tested with**:
-Hyper-V on Windows Server 2012 and 2012 R2 and doesnt work with Hyper-V 2008 R2 and lower.
+Hyper-V on Windows Server 2012, 2012 R2 and 2016 and doesn't work with Hyper-V 2008 R2 and lower.